Greevee/DashBoard/README.md

 Open the settings menu and chose another network interface, wait 1 seconds.
 Rinse and repeat, one of the interfaces will deliver traffic!
 If not, you are most likely offline.

 ##Planned Features
+- Logging!
+Much more logging!
-- autoselect of network interface
+- Autoselect of network interface
 - Pizza timer alert function
-- touch for ts3 to mute yourself
+- Touch for ts3 to mute yourself
-- notification service that shows notifications
+- Notification service that shows notifications
+- and many more thing in the backlog

 ##Credits